The two peerless singers combine for a mesmerisingly queer duet.

 Kelly Clarkson, meanwhile, has spent her career being a literal American Idol, blessing us with such iconic hits as ‘Since U Been Gone’, ‘Because Of You’ and – who could forget – ‘Behind These Hazel Eyes’.
 She’s also been disarmingly relatable, hilarious and all-round great fun, qualities that have finally been fully-realised in her Emmy-winning talk show.

-Treat yourself to the the glorious blend of voices and yet another cracking shirt:
+Head over to Facebook and treat yourself to the the glorious blend of voices and yet another cracking shirt.